dpc-sdp/ripple/docs/content/design-system/4.styles/motion.md

 Each animation needs at least these four parts:

-- Trigger — what causes the animation to happen (gestures, time, etc.)
+- Trigger — what causes the animation to happen (gestures, time, etc.).
-- Duration — how long should the transition take
+- Duration — how long should the transition take.
-- Easing — how an element transitions
+- Easing — how an element transitions.
-- Property — the characteristic of the element transitioning (position, opacity, scale, etc.)
+- Property — the characteristic of the element transitioning (position, opacity, scale, etc.).

 ## Duration (speed)